The Magic Voyage: Production

-The film was originally released in Germany in 1992, the year when America celebrated the 500th anniversary of the famous voyage of Christopher Columbus.
+The Magic Voyage was originally released in Germany in 1992, the year when America celebrated the 500th anniversary of the famous voyage of Christopher Columbus.
 Other films released during this time of year include 1492: Conquest of Paradise, Carry On Columbus and Christopher Columbus: The Discovery.

-At the time, the film was the most-expensive animated production in Germany, costing $14.5 million.
-During the film's release in German theaters, director Schoemann stated that the film was intended to be a film about the discovery of America "from a more satirical view in order to differentiate ourselves clearly from the lofty views of history so we can present Columbus as a lovable, charming and befuddled scholar".
+At the time, it was the most expensive animated production in Germany, costing 14.5 million Deutsche Marks (8.3 million in dollars).
+During the initial German theatrical release, Schoemann said that it was intended to be a film about the discovery of America "from a more satirical view in order to differentiate ourselves clearly from the lofty views of history so we can present Columbus as a lovable, charming and befuddled scholar".

-During initial stages of the film's production, the film would star the woodworm from Stowaways on the Ark (another German animated film produced by MS-Film), as well as a modest Columbus.
-However, the film was altered once American partners started investing on it, and it saw potential for an international market.
-Phil Nibbelink was the animation director, while American animators Stanley Green, Kevin Richardson, Rick Morrison and George Singer assisted the animation department.
-Production lasted for three years.
+During initial production, the film would star the woodworm from Stowaways on the Ark (another German animated film produced by MS-Film), as well as a modest Columbus, but the film was altered once American partners started investing in it and saw potential for an international market.
+Phil Nibbelink served as animation director, while American animators Stanley Green, Kevin Richardson, Rick Morrison and George Singer manned the animation department.
+Production took three years.

+English dub

-There are two English dubbed versions of the film produced; the first dubbed version including the voices of Donald Arthur as Christopher Columbus, as well as Phil Nibbelink and several German voice actors playing miscellaneous roles.
-The availability of this version is rare, but it can be obtained through Malaysian VCD releases distributed by Berjaya HVN Sdn Bhd and Croatian VHS ones with subtitles.
-The second English dub was recorded for the North American home-video release with a more well-known cast, including Dom DeLuise as Christopher Columbus, Corey Feldman as Pico, Irene Cara as Marilyn and Mickey Rooney as the Narrator.
+Two English dubs were produced; the first features the voices of Donald Arthur as Columbus, as well as Nibbelink and several German voice actors in miscellaneous roles.
+The availability is rare, but it can be obtained through Malaysian VCD releases distributed by Berjaya HVN Sdn Bhd and Croatian VHS issuings with subtitles.

+The second dub was recorded for the North American home video release with a more well-known cast, including Dom DeLuise as Columbus, Corey Feldman as Pico, Irene Cara as Marilyn and Mickey Rooney as the Narrator.
 Particularly notable in this dub is an abundance of ad-libbing.
 The U.S. dub was written by David T. Reilly and Visual Effects supervisor Scott Santoro.

+Release

+When the film was theatrically released in 1992, only 10,000 people attended cinemas to watch the film.
+Ticket prices of the time were USD$5.10; by that time, this would come out to roughly $51,000.